arkiuat/pe-reconstruct/README.md

 Command-line parameters
 -----------------------
-If no command-line arguments are supplied, the script reconstructs expanded version of all six cognates of all eleven suttas.
+If no command-line arguments are supplied, the script reconstructs expanded versions of all six cognates of all eleven suttas.

 If you want to generate the reconstructed cognate files for just one sutta, specify its number on the command line, e. g.: